madeinouweland/electron-navigator/readme.md

 # electron-navigator

-This example shows you how to create a navigator in an electron app.
+This example shows you a way to navigate in a single page electron app.
+The app is divided in HTML areas that connect to a viewmodel.
+These viewmodels are created and re-created based on the navigator state.

 ### It does: